MTViYouna/FCL-Proof-Mohammad-Tayyebi/README.md

 **2. Level 3 Validation: Coordination & Pacing**

-We wrapped a fixed TCP payload inside our proprietary ViYouna Pacer script.
+We wrapped a fixed TCP payload inside our proprietary ViYouna workload script.

 The script polls the GTL, which is configured with a strict concurrency limit, before allowing the workload to transmit.
 When no token is available, the workload waits in application memory rather than immediately injecting another burst into the constrained network path.